aleju/imgaug/changelogs/master/improved/20200315_segment_replacement.md

-# Improved Performance of Segment Replacement #640
+# Improved Performance of Segment Replacement #640 #684

 This patch improves the performance of segment replacement (by average colors within the segments), used in `Superpixels` and `segment_voronoi()`.
-The new method is up to around 7x faster, more for smaller images and more segments.
-It can be slightly slower in some cases for large images (512x512 and larger).

-This change seems to improve the overall performance of `Superpixels` by a factor of around 1.1x to 1.4x (more for smaller images).
-It improves the overall performance of `segment_voronoi()` by about 1.1x to 2.0x and can reach much higher improvements in the case of very few segments that have to be replaced.

-Note that `segment_voronoi()` is used in `Voronoi`.
+The new method is in some cases (especially small images) up to 100x faster now.
+For 224x224 images the speed improvement is around 1.4x to 10x, depending on how many segments have to be replaced.

+This change is expected to have a moderate positive impact on `Superpixels` and `segment_voronoi()` (i.e.
+`Voronoi`).

 Added functions:
 * `imgaug.augmenters.segmentation.replace_segments_`